Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 hypothesis.
 Considering the feasibility, I decide to estimate and predict my life and food patterns in Austin.

-It is worth noting that I have full discretion in the food recording process, causing potential discrepancies and biases.
+It is worth noting that I have full discretion to record every meal, causing potential discrepancies and biases.
 For example, if I have a brunch (at 10:00) and an afternoon tea (at 16:00), sometimes I may record them as breakfast and lunch, but I may also record them as lunch and dinner.
-Another discrepancy is the distinction between snacks and meals.
-I may consider 50 g popcorn as snacks, then what about 51 g, 51.11 g, 50 g rice, etc.?
+Another discrepancy is the vague distinction between snacks and meals.
+If I consider 10 g popcorn as snacks, should I consider 11 g as meals?
+If so, what about 10.1 g, 10.11 g, or 10 g rice, etc.?

 Beyond the discrepancies, I am not very confident in the predictive accuracy for two additional reasons.
 First, the data set is small.